Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WRITING.md

 In conclusion, the appeal of studying in English-speaking countries ***stems from*** English's ***prominent role*** as an international language. ***Its universal application in various sectors***, ***coupled with the advantages of*** cultural exposure and academic excellence, make it an ***indispensable tool*** for those seeking global opportunities and success.

 ## Type: Both side

+### Education at home vs. at school

+Some people believe that teaching children at home is best for a child's development while others think that it is important for children to go to school.

+Discuss the advantages of both methods and give your own opinion.

+Give reasons for your answer and include any relevant examples from your own knowledge or experience.

+===
+In the ongoing discourse(debate/controversy) over whether children should be educated at home or ***within the conventional school system***, ***my stance aligns with*** the advantages of embracing modern educational institutions(organizations).
+While I acknowledge the merits of homeschooling, several compelling reasons lead me to prioritize the more prevalent method of schooling.

+On one side of the spectrum, proponents(advocates) of homeschooling argue that the ***one-size-fits-all*** approach of traditional schools can ***stifle*** individuality(personality) and overlook(ignore) unique talents.
+Schools often follow ***a standardized curriculum*** that may not ***cater to each student's needs*** or passions.
+For instance, a child with ***exceptional aptitude in physics*** might find their ***potential*** hindered by a ***generic*** education system that ***allocates equal time to all subjects***.
+However, if guided appropriately at home, the child could immerse themselves in ***their area of interest*** and potentially make ****groundbreaking**** contributions to society.

+On the other hand, sending children to school fosters(encourages/promotes/cultivates) ***holistic(comprehensive)*** development.
+Modern schools are equipped with well-trained teachers who ***possess*** subject expertise and pedagogical(educational) skills.
+They provide a ***structured*** learning environment, access to various resources like labs and libraries, and opportunities for social interaction.
+These factors contribute to a comprehensive education that ***goes beyond academics***, nurturing social skills and teamwork.

+In my view, formal education within schools holds more advantages.
+It ensures a ***standardized and consistent*** foundation for ***the majority***.
+In today's interconnected world, a widespread primary education ***serves to*** enhance human quality and ***mitigate(reduce)*** immediate unemployment.
+With a balanced and ***requisite*** knowledge, people are prone to develop their critical thinking and avoid being ***manipulated*** by rumors and ***deliberate instigation***, which in the past led to ***hostile*** conflicts, even catastrophic wars and famines.

+In conclusion, while both homeschooling and traditional schooling have their benefits, I firmly believe that educating children within a professional educational ***setup*** offers a more structured and inclusive path to personal and intellectual growth.
+It prepares students not only for their individual success but also for contributing to a harmonious and diverse global community.

 ### Choosing Friends: Similarity vs. Disagreement
 > **Prompt:**
 >